saivishwak/DeepLearning_Compilers_Research/Burn.rs.md

 ```

-Here the primitive is the TensorKind, So if we initialise a Float Tensor then the primitive here is FloatTensorPrimitive, if we initialise IntTensor then its IntTensorPrimitive.
+Here the primitive is the `TensorKind`, So if we initialize a Float Tensor then the primitive here is `FloatTensorPrimitive`, if we initialise IntTensor then its `IntTensorPrimitive`.

 Sneak peek into Backend trait (Below is only a portion of the code)
  ```rust